Generativenets/MAGIC/README.md

 ## Implement Details

 All code is written in Python 3.10.12, utilizing PyTorch 2.1.0+cu121.
 We demonstrated the inference capabilities of MAGIC based on the PyG (PyTorch Geometric) framework, using the Cora dataset as an example.
+The dataset is divided into 3 parts.
+The first part is the original graph, a graph learning model is trained on it and we have embedding for nodes on the original graph.
+In our code, we choose GCN as the graph learning model on the original graph and the original graph contains 25% of nodes of the full graph.